Dave Cortese

 David Dominic Cortese (born June 3, 1956) is an elected official from San Jose, California.
 He is currently serving in the California State Senate, representing District 15, which encompasses a majority of Santa Clara County.
 Before being elected to the California State Senate, Cortese served on the Santa Clara County Board of Supervisors for 12 years, as a Councilmember and Vice Mayor for the City of San Jose for eight years, and for eight years as a trustee for the East Side Union High School District in San Jose.
 Cortese ran for mayor of San Jose and won the primary, losing the general election to District 3 councilmember Sam Liccardo.

 Early life and education

 Cortese was born on born June 3, 1956.
 He attended Bellarmine College Preparatory high school (1970–1974).
-He received his bachelor's degree from the University of California, Davis and graduated from Lincoln Law School (1991–1995).
+He received his bachelor's degree from the UC Davis and graduated from Lincoln Law School (1991–1995).

 Personal life

 Cortese is the son of former Santa Clara County Supervisor and California Assembly member Dominic L. Cortese and Suzanne Cortese.
 Cortese's paternal grandfather, Vince Cortese Sr., was an immigrant farmer from Sicily who found success in agriculture and commercial development.
 His maternal grandfather, Ed Donovan, was a civic leader and executive of General Motors Credit Corp. who served as a Santa Clara City Councilman in 1949 and 1950.
 Dave Cortese and his wife, Pattie, who serves on the East Side Union High School District Board, have four children.